kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ![Pipeline Concept](./assets/telemetry-logging-pipelines.drawio.svg)

-A central `tail` input plugin reads the application logs.
+1. A central `tail` input plugin reads the application logs.

-The application logs are enriched by a `kubernetes` filter.
+2. The application logs are enriched by a `kubernetes` filter.
 Then, for every `LogPipeline` definition, a `rewrite_tag` filter is generated, which uses a dedicated `tag` with name `<logpipeline>.*`, followed by the custom configuration defined in the `LogPipeline` resource.
 You can add your own filters to the default filters.

-Based on the default and custom filters, you get the desired output for each `LogPipeline`.
+3. Based on the default and custom filters, you get the desired output for each `LogPipeline`.

 This approach assures a reliable buffer management and isolation of pipelines, while keeping flexibility on customizations.

 ### Telemetry Operator

-The `LogPipeline` resource is managed by the `Telemetry Operator`, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.
+The LogPipeline resource is managed by the `Telemetry Operator`, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.

 ![Operator resources](./assets/telemetry-operator-resources.drawio.svg)

 The `Telemetry Operator` watches all Log Pipeline resources and related secrets.
-Whenever the configuration changes, it validates the configuration (with a Validating Webhook) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
+Whenever the configuration changes, it validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
 Furthermore, referenced Secrets are copied into one Secret that is mounted to the DaemonSet as well.

 ## Set up the LogPipeline